 As each state has its own fundraising registration requirements, it is important to research the filing requirements (which change frequently), keep a list of the states in which your organization is registering to fundraise and how far along in the registration process your organization is, and ensure fundraising registration deadlines are met.

 Every year thereafter,3 your organization is required to renew its fundraising registration with each state in which it is registered and continues to solicit charitable contributions.
 Most states require a completed renewal form and payment of a fee.
 Similar to the initial registration, will need a copy of your organization’s most recently filed Form 990, your most recent audited financial statements (if applicable) and in some states a notarized signature on the renewal form.
-A few states4 allow renewals through a web site.
+A few states allow renewals through a website.
 Each state has a different deadline to renew, and many states will grant an extension to file if requested in writing by the deadline.
-It is very important to keep a calendar of the deadlines to renew in each state – late fees add up very quickly!
+It is very important to keep a calendar of the deadlines to renew in each state late fees add up very quickly!

 Most states require the following: